Concealed Handgun Permit Unit

 to sell alcoholic beverages for consumption on the premises.

-Any school "firearm free zone" as defined in R.S.
+- Any school, school campus, or school bus as defined in R.S.
 14:95.6.

 The provisions of R.S.
 40:1379.3 (N) shall not limit the right of a property owner, lessee, or other lawful custodian